marcoparello/CTF-Writeups/CrewCTF-2024/Forensics/Recursion.md

 binwalk --dd='.*'  output2.bin
 ```

-In order to force extract the file.

-Which results in `_output2.bin.extracted` being created.
+In order to force extract the file, which results in `_output2.bin.extracted` being created.
 I then explore the contents of `_output2.bin.extracted`, which contains a zip folder titled `2612.zip`.
-I unzip `2612.zip`, which reveals that `2612.zip` contained a file titled, `layer3.pcapng`.
+I unzip `2612.zip`, which reveals that `2612.zip` contained a file titled `layer3.pcapng`.
 So, I repeat the process again:

 ```txt
 tshark -r layer3.pcapng -Y 'usb.capdata and usb.device_address==15' -T fields -e usb.capdata > raw
 xxd -r -p raw output3.bin
 binwalk --dd='.*'  output3.bin
 ```
 Which results in a folder titled `_output3.bin.extracted`.
 I then explore the contents of `_output3.bin.extracted`, which contains a zip folder titled `2612.zip`.
-I unzip `2612.zip`, which reveals that `2612.zip` contained a file titled, `layer2.pcapng`.
+I unzip `2612.zip`, which reveals that `2612.zip` contained a file titled `layer2.pcapng`.
 So I repeat the process again:

 ```txt
 tshark -r layer2.pcapng -Y 'usb.capdata and usb.device_address==15' -T fields -e usb.capdata > raw